openmpf/openmpf.github.io/docs/docs/TiesDb-Guide.md

 ### S3 Copy

-When the `TIES_DB_S3_COPY_DISABLED` job property or `ties.db.s3.copy.disabled` system property is false and a matching job is found in TiesDb, Workflow Manager will copy the artifacts, markup, and derivative media to the bucket specified in the current job's `S3_RESULTS_BUCKET` job property or `s3.results.bucket` system property.
+When the `TIES_DB_S3_COPY_ENABLED` job property or `ties.db.s3.copy.enabled` system property is true and a matching job is found in TiesDb, Workflow Manager will copy the artifacts, markup, and derivative media to the bucket specified in the current job's `S3_RESULTS_BUCKET` job property or `s3.results.bucket` system property.
 Since the job's artifacts, markup, and derivative media are in a new location, the output object must be updated before it is uploaded to the new S3 bucket.
 In the updated output object, the `tiesDbSourceJobId` property will be set to the previous job's ID.
+When the S3 copy is enabled and the results bucket is the same as the previous job, a new output object is created, but copies of the artifacts, markup, and derivative media are not created.
 If the S3 copy is disabled, `tiesDbSourceJobId` is not added because the original job's output object is used without changes.

 When performing the S3 copy, the [S3 job properties](Object-Storage-Guide#s3-object-storage) like `S3_ACCESS_KEY` and `S3_SECRET_KEY` use the values from the current job and apply to the